joshua-d/ddl-simulator/docs/Configuration.md

 # Configuration

 ETSim uses configuration files to determine the details of each simulation run.
-There are 3 types of configuration files: the Main Configuration CSV, the Model & Data Builder Module, and the Node Configuration JSON List.
+There are 3 types of configuration files: the Main Configuration CSV, the Model & Data Builder Module, and the Node Configuration JSON.
 \
 &nbsp;
 ## Main Configuration CSV